brianreboot/brian-pico-board/README.md

 # brian-pico-board
-This is a Raspberry Pi Pico Control Board
+This is a Raspberry Pi Pico Control Board. <br />
 I took the info from https://github.com/FeralAI/GP2040 and decided to make my own board because it looked fun.
 For more details go there.

 # features